Financial-Times/origami/README.md

 ```

 ## <div id="login"></div> Login integration
-The default behavior when the user is not logged in, but the action the user does requires to be logged in (e.g. posting a comment), is to redirect to the FT's login page (https://registration.ft.com).
-However you may wish to integrate with your product's authentication process in which case you can override the default behaviour.
+Users need to have a valid FT session in order to post comments.
+The default behavior for a user without a valid session is to redirect to the FT's login page (https://registration.ft.com).
+However you may wish to integrate with your product's authentication process for a slicker UX in which case you can override the default behaviour.

 1. Override the `auth.loginRequiredDefaultBehavior` function